scottfjennings/rawhep_to_HEPDATA/vignette.md

 zversion = 102
 ```

-## Step 1, convert Survey123 data to more-usable format.
+## Step 1, convert raw HEP data to more-usable format.

-This step uses functions from step1\_wrangle\_survey123.R, which can be
+First Survey123 This step uses functions from
-piped together into a single process.
+step1\_wrangle\_survey123.R, which can be piped together into a single
+process.

 ``` r
 source("https://raw.githubusercontent.com/scottfjennings/Survey123_to_HEPDATA/main/code/step1_wrangle_survey123.R")